 The negligent driver’s punishment might involve fines, jail time, driving limitations, or license suspension.
 Nonetheless, even if the court convicts the negligent driver, this doesn’t necessarily mean that they’ll have to compensate people injured in the accident.
 By the same token, even if a drunk driver is acquitted or never charged, they could still be held liable in civil court.
 The criminal and civil matters are completely separate.

 One option is to file a claim directly with the negligent party’s insurer.
-It’s critical to remember that insurance companies don’t have victims’ best interest in mind, and they have an incentive to pay victims as little money as possible.
+It’s critical to remember that insurance companies don’t have victims’ best interests in mind, and they have an incentive to pay victims as little money as possible.

 If you work with a knowledgeable DUI accident victim attorney, they can negotiate with insurance on your behalf to pursue the maximum compensation you’re owed.
 Even if insurance refuses to agree to a fair settlement, victims still have other legal options.